Europe on vacation, but vaccinations not taking a break | Health

 Even so, European Commission President Ursula von der Leyen is warning against complacency given the well-established presence in Europe of the highly contagious delta variant.

 In Italy, a vaccination van is set to start circulating in the popular Adriatic Sea destination Rimini this weekend, following a similar mobile campaign at Lazio's beaches, where many Romans have second homes.
-At Rome's main airport, meanwhile, authorities opened a vaccination area this week where any traveler passing through can get a vaccine just before departure.
+At Rome's main airport, meanwhile, authorities this week opened a "Vax&Go" area where any traveler passing through can get a vaccine just before departure.

+Ilaria Iannuzzi, a doctor at the airport facility, said Thursday that its main goal "is to bring vaccination closer to people, especially by facilitating those who need it, those who couldn't book it or couldn't respect their appointment."
+Still, some have complained of difficulties in getting vaccine shots outside of their home regions.
+Milan residents on vacation along the Ligurian coast have not been able to get a second shot, Corriere Della Sera daily reported, for instance.
+But Liguria's regional governor, Giovanni Toti, said the bureaucratic bug responsible could be ironed out in days.

 "We will provide the vaccine," Krasnodar Gov. Veniamin Kondratyev said.